nkelapur/SONiC/doc/pic/fpmsyncd_nhg_wb_hld.md

 ## 1.1 Feature overview

-With the next-hop group feature, nexthops and routes are separated from each other.
+With the next-hop group feature in fpmsyncd, nexthops and routes are separated from each other.
 Nexthops are installed in app-db with unique identifiers as the key and routes are installed referring to a nexthop id.

 FRR (zebra) allocates the nexthop ids and installs them to FPMsyncd.
 Currently, the next-hop ID allocated by zebra is used while installing next-hop group entries in app-db.
 In the bgp docker restart and warm-boot scenarios, when fpmsyncd comes back online, the app-db already has old next-hop group entries and route entries and zebra doesn’t have any awareness of the NHG entries which were already installed in app-db.